 What are Push Notifications and How do they work

-Push notifications are short messages sent directly to users’ devices, including iPhones, Android smartphones, tablets, and computers.
-These notifications appear as banners or pop-ups, providing timely alerts about events, updates, or reminders.
-They might use sounds or vibrations to grab the user’s attention.
+Push notifications are short, real-time messages that reach users instantly on apps or websites.
+They are delivered to devices such as iPhones, Android smartphones, tablets, and computers.
+These notifications appear as banners or pop-ups with sounds or vibrations, providing timely alerts about events, updates, or reminders.
+Businesses use them to improve engagement, retention, and deliver personalized, relevant content directly to users.

 • Bold Title: A prominent title highlights the core message, making the alert stand out and easy to identify at a glance.